 Another difference is that Google’s product uses its tracking capabilities to examine more tracking points than Apple’s.
 Essentially, this means the mapped area expands faster in ARCore apps.
 However, ARKit is more accurate when creating a distinction between horizontal and vertical surfaces.

 Finally, the Google product’s API supporting documentation is relatively limited.
-You get a fairly generic guide that breaks down every class and method, as well as a “quickstart” guide for developing with ARCore.
+You get a fairly generic guide that breaks down every class and method, as well as a “quickstart” guide for developing an app with ARCore.
 Apple has the edge here; the ARKit’s support files break down every segment of developing an AR application more comprehensively.